Office of the County Manager

 Washoe County strives to work closely with the elected legislative members to promote and advocate for Washoe County's citizens.

 The Nevada Legislature meets for 120 days during odd numbered years.
-2023 marks the 82nd Legislative Session, which began on Monday, February 6, 2023 and ended at midnight on Monday, June 5, 2023.
-To learn about the impact from the 82nd Legislative Session on Washoe County please see our 2023 Legislative Report
+2025 marks the 83rd Session of the Nevada Legislature, which will begin Monday, February 3, 2025 and end at midnight on Monday, June 2, 2025.

 During the Legislative Session there are regularly scheduled meetings for Senate and Assembly committees, as well as daily floor sessions in each house.
 These forums are where proposed legislation is heard and discussed for potential passage as new state laws.
-Washoe County participates in the meetings during the legislative session.
+Washoe County engages with individual legislators and participates in committee meetings during the legislative session.

 The 20-month period between regular legislative sessions is referred to as the “interim”.
 Interim committees are created to work on specific and often complex issues between sessions.
 Interim committees receive reports and public comment, debate public policy issues, and formulate recommendations for new legislation in the next legislative session.
 Washoe County monitors and engages with these interim committees to ensure that the needs of our citizens are being considered.